How a cross-platform social media strategy can help you build your brand

 Different segments of your target audience will spend time on different social media platforms; to maximise your audience reach and communicate to your customers in a personalised way, you need to be present on different platforms.

-Take a look at the chart showing how social media efforts can contribute to a brand’s goals:
+Take a look at the chart showing how social media efforts contribute to brand goals:

 The graph also gives a very interesting insight regarding social media content.
 Delivering high quality content to your audience seriously pays off as 42 percent of consumers will be more likely to buy from your brand if they are provided with educational content.